DuyPhuc-hust/LLM-Based-Threat-Intelligence-Gathering/README.md

 ## Overview

-The project was developed as a penetration testing and cybersecurity capstone project.
-It demonstrates how publicly available threat intelligence can be collected, normalized, enriched, and transformed into actionable intelligence for defensive security operations.
+This project was developed as a cybersecurity and penetration testing capstone project.
+The platform demonstrates how publicly available threat intelligence can be collected, normalized, enriched, and transformed into actionable intelligence for defensive security operations.

-The platform integrates multiple threat intelligence sources, extracts security-related entities, correlates findings, and provides an analyst dashboard for monitoring emerging threats.
+The system integrates multiple threat intelligence sources, extracts security-related entities, correlates findings, and provides analyst dashboards for monitoring emerging threats.

 ---